 Step 2.
 Gemoo Recorder supports 4 recording modes.
 You can choose the one your want to record.
 Here you can choose Screen Only to record team meetings.

 Step 3.
 After choosing the recording mode, please hit on the Start Recording button to initiate recording.

 Step 4.
 You can control your recording process by tapping on the control panel in the left sidebar.

 The official method for recording a meeting in Teams is optimized primarily for corporate context, and it provides full transparency to everyone present in the virtual room.
 When using this method, it’s not possible to hide from the other participants that recording is taking place, but there are other ways to accomplish this with third-party meeting recording software.
 There are a number of reliable screen recorders that can successfully record video and audio from a selected app, and some of them such as OBS Studio may be free to use.
 With a tool of this kind, you can create a clip containing almost everything that you would get with the built-in recording tool.
 The main difference is that the other participants won’t be notified about their content being captured.

-While it’s not very hard to learn how to secretly record Microsoft Teams meeting, you should think twice before doing it.
+Is it legal to screenshot or screen record?
+While it’s not very hard to learn how to secretly record Microsoft Teams meetings, you should think twice before doing it.
 Such an action probably runs afoul of the company policy and may even be illegal in some places.
-While Teams isn’t able to automatically detect when an external recorder is turned on, there are still plenty of ways for the clandestine recording to be discovered and fall into wrong hands, exposing you to risk of being sanctioned.
+While Teams isn’t able to automatically detect when an external recorder is turned on, there are still plenty of ways for the clandestine recording to be discovered and fall into the wrong hands, exposing you to the risk of being sanctioned.
 Of course, if you have good reasons to record a meeting without anyone knowing (i.e. your boss threatening you, or a client suggesting an under-the-table deal), it’s comforting to know that you can complete this action using software that’s easy to find online.